bunyaminergen/awesome-speech-dataset/README.md

 _Reasons: Insufficient information, extracted/derived from another dataset, not open source, specific tasks, out of date, etc._

+* **Insufficient information:** Lack of accompanying research paper, missing uploading steps, absence of metadata or data dictionary, and unclear or unspecified annotation, dataset sources, or registration details.

+* **Extracted/Derived from another dataset:** Dataset has been derived or extracted from another pre-existing dataset.

+* **Not open source:** Limited access due to insufficient publicly available information, many aspects being confidential, or availability restricted only to paid access.

+* **Specific tasks:** Dataset is tailored for highly specialized subtasks or very specific applications.

+* **Out of date:** Dataset is older than five years, indicating potential obsolescence.

 - Speech Wikimedia
 - AudioMNIST
 - Free Spoken Digit Dataset